divyanksharma864/Advance-Computer-Architecture-2024_2025-/README.md

 B) Generate a Latch, a D Latch and a falling edge D Flip Flop using logisim (use nor/and/not gates; do not use the pre-made library elements).
 Create a single .circ file containing all three components.

 Create a single file of type .pdf for A, a single file of type .circ for B, zip them together and turn in a single file.
 Write your name on both A and B. Thanks.

+Assignment 3: With reference to the latest set of Branch Prediction slides:

+A) Solve the exercise on slide 24, for Cases 1 and 2.

+B) Correlating Branch Predictors: solve the exercises on slides 46, 50, 51.

+Generate a single pdf containing all your answers, and turn it in.